The dermabacs - our answer to acne, blemishes, neurodermatitis and rosacea

 The effect of Dermabacs can take between 4 weeks and 4 months, depending on the individual skin and the severity of the disease.

-The Dermabacs contain probiotics that act on the skin in various ways.
-In general, the probiotics contained improve the immune system and have an antioxidant effect, which can have a positive effect on skin health.
-In addition, the skin's protective barrier is strengthened and the allergic potential is reduced systemically.
+Dermabacs contain probiotics that affect the skin in various ways.
+In general, the probiotics contained in them boost the immune system and have antioxidant properties, which can have a positive effect on skin health.
+They also strengthen the skin's protective barrier and systemically reduce allergic potential.
 This can be particularly relevant for people with atopic dermatitis.

 In rosacea, the formation of vasodilation and edema is reduced, and the release of pro-inflammatory messengers is inhibited.
 The anti-inflammatory effects of probiotics are also evident in acne, as they activate certain immune cells and inhibit messengers that trigger inflammation.
-In addition, sebum production is reduced and certain bacteria, such as C. acnes, which is responsible for acne, are inhibited.
-Overall, Dermabacs can be used for acne, rosacea, neurodermatitis and to improve skin health.
+Additionally, sebum production is reduced and certain bacteria, such as C. acnes, which is responsible for acne, are inhibited.
+Overall, Dermabacs can be used for acne, rosacea, atopic dermatitis, and to improve skin health.

-In general, Dermabacs can also help reduce redness and irritation in people without any of the skin diseases mentioned above, and can lead to less sebum production and improved pores.
-Overall, the skin appears “cleaner” when taken continuously .
+In general, Dermabacs can contribute to less redness and irritation, even in people without any of the above-mentioned skin conditions, and can lead to reduced sebum production and improved pores.
+Overall, the skin appears "cleaner" with continued use..

 What does this mean in detail?

-Probiotics such as Lactobacillus rhamnosus, Lactobacillus plantarum and Lactobacillus casei may alleviate acne symptoms by inhibiting the production of proinflammatory cytokines that act as mediators for the formation of acne lesions.
-The anti-inflammatory effects of antibiotics and probiotics may improve the immune systems involved in the pathogenesis of acne.
-Probiotics may inhibit inflammation by generating regulatory dendritic cells and T cells and prevent overproduction of cytokines.
+Probiotics such as Lactobacillus rhamnosus, Lactobacillus plantarum, and Lactobacillus casei can alleviate acne symptoms by inhibiting the production of proinflammatory cytokines, which mediate the development of acne lesions.
+The anti-inflammatory effects of antibiotics and probiotics can enhance the immune systems involved in the pathogenesis of acne.
+Probiotics can inhibit inflammation by generating regulatory dendritic cells and T cells and prevent cytokine overproduction.
 This promising role of probiotics as immunomodulatory or anti-inflammatory agents highlights their potential use in acne therapy in combination with antibiotics.

 2) Rosacea

-A number of studies have reported beneficial effects of probiotics on atopic dermatitis, also known as neurodermatitis (Betsi et al., 2008; Meneghin et al., 2012; Weston et al., 2005; Yesilova et al., 2012).
-These beneficial effects are believed to occur systemically, with the probiotic microorganisms exerting specific effects in the gut and on epithelial cells and immune cells with anti-allergic potential.
-The use of probiotics could therefore have a beneficial effect on health, as suggested by Levkovick et al. (2013).
+Several studies have reported beneficial effects of probiotics on atopic dermatitis, also known as neurodermatitis (Betsi et al., 2008; Meneghin et al., 2012; Weston et al., 2005; Yesilova et al., 2012).
+These beneficial effects are thought to occur systemically, with the probiotic microorganisms exerting specific effects in the gut and on epithelial and immune cells with antiallergic potential.
+Thus, the use of probiotics could have a beneficial effect on health, as suggested by Levkovick et al. (2013).

-It is important to take the capsules continuously to achieve the best effect.
-The recommended intake is 1 capsule daily, preferably half an hour before the first meal.
-It is also possible to take Dermabacs together with the Daily and Dietbacs from mybacs® to increase the colony forming units (CFU).
+It is important to take the capsules continuously for the best effect.
+The recommended intake is one capsule daily, preferably half an hour before the first meal.
+It is also possible to take Dermabacs together with the Daily and Dietbacs from mybacs® to increase the colony-forming units (CFU).

 We recommend consulting with us before taking Dermabacs if you are taking other mybacs® products or other medications.
-Some people may be sensitive to zinc, so it is important not to exceed the recommended dosage.
+Some people may be sensitive to zinc, so it's important not to exceed the recommended dosage.

 Are there any side effects to Dermabacs?

-As with all probiotics, some people may experience an "initial worsening".
-This can manifest itself in the form of flatulence, constipation or diarrhea, for example.
-This is not a side effect, but rather has to do with the fact that your intestines are suddenly receiving a lot of new microorganisms, which of course do just as much work.
-The intestines simply need a short time to find a new and good balance.
+As with all probiotics, some people may experience an initial reaction.
+This may manifest itself in symptoms such as bloating, constipation, or diarrhea.
+This isn't a side effect, but rather has to do with the fact that your gut is suddenly receiving a whole host of new microorganisms, which naturally do just as much work.
+The gut simply needs a short period of time to find a new and healthy balance.
 But this is completely normal and should subside after a few days.

-We are proud that our Dermabacs are based on extensive clinical studies.
-Each of the eight bacterial strains has been tested for its effectiveness in improving skin problems and has been proven to be effective.
-For example, Bifidobacterium breve BR03 was used successfully in a study on patients with atopic dermatitis.
-In another study, Lactobacillus salivarius LS03 was used to treat acne and was able to show significant improvements.
-We want to offer you full transparency so that in the end you are well informed and can decide for yourself.
+We're proud that our Dermabacs are based on extensive clinical studies.
+Each of the eight bacterial strains has been tested for its effectiveness in improving skin conditions and has been proven effective.
+For example, Bifidobacterium breve BR03 was successfully used in a study on patients with atopic dermatitis.
+In another study, Lactobacillus salivarius LS03 was used to treat acne and demonstrated significant improvements.
+We want to offer you complete transparency so that you are fully informed and can make your own decisions.

 If you would like to learn more about a section of the respective studies, please click through the following links.